When does the Clive Aquatic Center open for the season?

 How do I stay up to date with the Clive Aquatic Center including programs, closures, etc...?

-How can I keep myself, my family, my friends, and my neighbors safe in and around the water?
+How can I keep myself, my family, and others safe in and around the water?

-Aquatic Incidents can happen any time no matter how much protection supervision is added to any aquatic venue.
-To ensure aquatic centers have world class safety standards, everyone plays a part.
+Aquatic Incidents can happen any time no matter how much protective supervision is added to any aquatic venue.
+To ensure aquatic centers have world-class safety standards, everyone plays a part.
 Here are ways to keep you and your family safe in and around the water:

 - Break the thought, "It will never happen to me, us, my family, etc.."
 Always be vigilant in and outside of the water.
-Even the most trained and most water skilled have fallen as victims of aquatic incidents and deaths.
+Even the most trained and most water skilled have fallen victim of aquatic incidents and deaths.

 - Always swim with a buddy regardless of age.
 Young children must have in-water supervision regardless of skill.